-The graph below compares the compensation actually paid to our PEO and the average of the compensation actually paid to our remaining NEOs, with (i) our cumulative TSR and (ii) our Peer Group TSR, in each case, for the fiscal years ended December 31, 2020, 2021 and 2022.
+The graphs below compares the compensation actually paid to our PEO and the average of the compensation actually paid to our remaining NEOs, with (i) our cumulative TSR, and (ii) our net income, in each case, for the fiscal years ended December 31, 2021, 2022 and 2023.
 TSR amounts reported in the graph assume an initial fixed investment of \$100.